markqian359/SEP769-DL-Project-LiDAR-Sweeps/README.md

 # SEP769 Deep Learning Project - Group 5 - LiDAR Sweeps
 The code for this project is separated into different folders based on different stages of the project.
-The final approach which the team selected is referenced upon the lidar_dynamic_objects_detection method introduced by Dtananaev in his GitHub repository.
+The final approach which the team selected is referenced upon the open source lidar_dynamic_objects_detection method introduced by Dtananaev in his GitHub repository.
 The team has modified the original model and trained several models with different combinations of hyperparameters.
 The final detection results of the best model are saved in the Final Detection Results folder.

 ## Description of the Method of the Final Approach